SWEG-2015EC-Batch/Just-Coding/Pseudocode.md

-PseudoCode

-Step 1: Include necessary header files and define constants

-Step 2: Define the main function
+Step 1.
+Start

+Step 2.
+Display a welcome message.

+Step 3.
+Set the precision for floating-point output to 2.

+Step 3.
+Prompt the user to enter the number of courses.

+Step 4.
+Check if the number of courses exceeds the maximum limit.
+If it does, display an error message and end the program.

-Step 3: Input course names and credit hours
+Step 5.
+Create arrays to store the names of the courses and their credit hours.

+Step 6.
+Prompt the user to enter the name and credit hours for each course, and store them in the respective arrays.

-Step 4: Input the number of students
+Step 7.
+Prompt the user to enter the number of students.

-Step 5: Check if the number of students exceeds the maximum limit
+Step 8.
+Check if the number of students exceeds the maximum limit.
+If it does, display an error message and end the program.

-Step 6: Input student information and calculate CGPA
+Step 9.
+Create arrays to store the student IDs, CGPAs, and average marks.

+Step 10.
+Prompt the user to enter the ID for each student, and store them in the studentIDs array.

+Step 11.
+Use nested loops to iterate over each student and each course.

-Step 6.1: Inner loop - Input total marks for each course and calculate grade points
+Step 12.
+Prompt the user to enter the total marks for each course for each student, and store them in the totalMarksForCourse array.

+Step 13.
+Calculate the grade point for each course based on the total marks, and store the grade letter in the gradeLetter array.

+Step 14.
+Calculate the total grade points and credit hours for each student.

-Step 6.2: Calculate average mark out of 100 for the student
+Step 15.
+Calculate the average mark out of 100 for each student.

-Step 6.3: Calculate CGPA for the student
+Step 16.
+Calculate the CGPA for each student.

-Step 7: Display Students' Mark Sheet

-Step 7.1: Display header

-Step 7.2: Display student information

-Step 7.2.1: Display student ID

-Step 7.2.2: Display total marks, grade letters, average marks, and CGPA
+Step 17.
+Display the CGPA, average mark, and grade letter for each student.

-Step 8: Additional functionality for HOD(Head of Department)
+Step 18.
+Prompt the user to enter their choice (1 or 2) for additional functionality.

+Step 19.
+Store the user's choice in a variable called hodOption.

+Step 20.
+Use a switch statement to perform different actions based on the user's choice:

-Step 8.1: Search for a specific student
+Step 21.
+(Switch)Case 1: Search for a specific student.

-Step 8.1.1: Display student information if found

-Step 8.1.2: Display an error message if not found
+     - Prompt the user to enter the student ID to search for.

+     - Iterate through the studentIDs array to find a matching student ID.

+     - If a match is found, display the student's information (student ID, course names, total marks, grade letter, average marks, and CGPA).

+     - If no match is found, display a message indicating that the student was not found.

-Step 8.2: See top five ranked students
+     Case 2: See top five ranked students.

-Step 8.2.1: Display information for the top five ranked students
+     - Sort the students based on CGPA in descending order using a bubble sort algorithm.

-Step 8.2.1.1: Display information for each of the top five ranked students
+     - Display the information of the top five ranked students (student ID, average marks, and CGPA).

-Step 8 (contd.): Handle default case
+   - Default: Display an error message indicating that an invalid option was chosen.

+Step 22.
+End